angular/angular/adev/src/content/guide/templates/class-binding.md

 `[class.sale]="onSale"`

 Angular adds the class when the bound expression, `onSale` is truthy, and it removes the class when the expression is falsy—with the exception of `undefined`.
+The behavior of `undefined` is specifically useful when multiple bindings to the same class exist across different directives on an element.

 ## Binding to multiple CSS classes